thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 Of course, our bot is not an ordinary penalty shootout bot.
 That is, it has a lot of extras from an ordinary penalty bot.
 For example, a red arrow appears when a player is able to kick the ball (whereas the system freezes who anyone else moves).
 In the same, a timer counts the remaining time of the player for kicking the ball.
 (1.1)

+Image 1.1 (A red arrow appears behind the player and countdown starts)

 ![1 1](https://user-images.githubusercontent.com/68077608/137155704-8170d052-5546-4b8a-a25b-a767e4e54ab3.PNG)

 Is it the end?
 Of course, not.
 The most interesting and different ones are yet to come: